Ohio grand jury clears police in fatal shooting of 12-year-old

 McGinty also called on makers of replica guns to do more to make them easier to distinguish from actual firearms.

-Reporting by Kim Palmer; Writing by David Bailey and Jon Herskovitz; Editing by Dan Grebler and Cynthia Osterman
+Reporting by Kim Palmer; Writing by David Bailey and Jon Herskovitz; Editing by Chris Reese and Dan Grebler